paweljagoda/tidydataproject/README.md

 ## Introduction

-The script, written in R, to achieve this, run_analysis.R , works with the UCI HAR Dataset which can be downloaded from the link below:
+The script to achieve this, run_analysis.R , works with the UCI HAR Dataset which can be downloaded from the link below:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip